Improving online FDR procedures via online analogs of e-closure and compound e-values: Methodological details of online closed procedures

 Also $\Gamma_t(S) \geq \gamma_t$ for every $S \subseteq [t - 1]$.
 Therefore each candidate term in the minimum is at least $\delta\gamma_t(|R_{t - 1}| + 1)$, which is the e-LOND level, so dominance holds.

 If $S = \emptyset$ is a minimizer and $\sum_{i = 1}^{t}\gamma_i > \gamma_t$, then

 giving strict improvement at time $t$. \end{proof}

-\paragraph{Simulation results.} We compare e-LOND, $\overline{\text{e-LOND}}$, and the alternative-$\gamma$ closed e-LOND using the same local dependence simulation setup as in the main simulations section in \Cref{fig:supp-alt-gamma-sim-power} and plot the empirical FDP in \Cref{fig:supp-alt-gamma-sim-fdr}.
+\paragraph{Simulation results.} We compare e-LOND, $\overline{\text{e-LOND}}$, and the alternative-$\gamma$ closed e-LOND using the same local dependence simulation setup as in the main simulations section in \Cref{fig:supp-alt-gamma-sim-power} and plot empirical error diagnostics in \Cref{fig:supp-alt-gamma-sim-fdr}.
 We see that the alternative-$\boldsymbol{\gamma}$ $\textCeLOND$ has worse power than the original $\boldsymbol{\gamma}$, while still being much more powerful than the original e-LOND procedure.
-All methods control the empirical FDP at the appropriate $\delta = 0.1$ level.
+All methods remain below the target $\delta = 0.1$ level in these diagnostics.